Jehu/jase/README.md

 Jase (pronounced "Chase"), is the result of the Chase for the perfect base theme to create clean markup in Drupal whithout too much stuff i did not want.

 ## Motivation
-There are great Base themes out there.
+There are great base themes out there.

 * [Omega][]
 * [Aurora][]